LydiaMT/reading-notes/coders_computer.md

 * Code Completion: As you type code, this feature in a text editor will offer assumptions and suggestions which can save time and reduce typing errors
 * Syntax Highlighting: This is essentially color coding for various features in your code to distinguish features from one another
-* Themes: allow you to change the color of your text editor to reduce eyestrain.
+* Themes: Allow you to change the color of your text editor to reduce eyestrain.
 * Extensions: plugins that allow you to add functionality to your coding processes

 ### Common Text Editors